sentryco/Telemetric/README.md

 Minimal GA4 telemetrics for iOS and macOS.

 ### Problem:
-Utilizing GA4 in Swift requires the FirebaseSDK.
-However, FirebaseInstanceID, responsible for handling user-ids, is closed source.
-This lack of transparency can be concerning, especially considering potential violations of Apple's stringent user identification rules.
+Using GA4 in Swift requires the FirebaseSDK, but FirebaseInstanceID, which manages user IDs, is closed-source.
+This lack of transparency is concerning, especially with Apple's strict user identification rules.

 ### Solution:
-This open-source library offers a solution.
-It performs the same functions as the FirebaseSDK, but with the added benefit of transparency.
-You can see exactly how personal identification is handled and even adjust it to a level you're comfortable with.
+This open-source library addresses the issue.
+It performs the same functions as FirebaseSDK but provides transparency.
+You can see how personal identification is handled and adjust it to your desired privacy level.

 ### Features:
 - 📊 Enables bulk sending of events to Google Analytics 4
 - 🗂️ Caches events and processes pings in batches to optimize resource usage
 - 🔐 Provides three levels of user-id persistency: vendor, userDefault, and keychain
 - 🆔 Formats the GA4 clientID with UUID and Date for unique identification

+> [!NOTE]
+> Cached events are processed on a timer or when the app exits or enters background mode.

 ### Pre-requisite:
 - Create a free analytics account on [analytics.coogle.com](analytics.coogle.com) Login with your google account